Mikep89/etl_with_dbt_and_composer/README.md

 ## Extraction
 Files were extracted manually from the statistics canada website where they are freely available to the public.

-For the sake of simplicity only the 3 quarters of the last fiscal year were selected.
+For the sake of simplicity only the first 3 quarters of 2024 were used.

 ## Loading
-Files were saved from the local drive into a Google Cloud storage bucket.
-It was then lightly transformed in python and re-deposited to the storage bucket in a big-query ready format.
+Files were saved from the local drive, then into a Google Cloud storage bucket.
+It was then lightly transformed in python in order to fix some issues with the structure of the file and re-deposited to the storage bucket in a big-query ready format.

 ![image](storage.png)